sallynasrfields/friend-finder/README.md

 4. And finally, an apiRoutes.js file that:
 * requires data/friends.js and assigns content to local variant, friendsData,
 * makes an AJAX "get" call (enabled by express) for the server to get friendsData when user navaigates to "/api/friends",
-* makes an AJAX "post" call (enabled by express) that first stores the surveyResults received in a local variable, then identifies the best match, sends it back to the caller, then finally adds the new set of friend data to the local variant, friendsData.
+* makes an AJAX "post" call (enabled by express) that first stores the surveyResults received in a local variable, then identifies the best match, sends it back to the caller, then finally adds the new set of surveyResults to the local variant, friendsData.